 The only actual solution to this problem is to reduce the consumption of gas where possible.
 Adjusting the temperature on the gas/electric refrigerator may be a first step.
 Using less hot water will help as well.

 LP GAS LEAKS

-The following label is located in the vehicle near the range area.
+The following label has been placed in the vehicle near the range area.
 If you smell gas within the vehicle, quickly and carefully perform the procedures listed.
-SECTION 5 LP GAS SYSTEM